ashulodwal8287-lab/Retail-Warehouse-Sales-Dashboard/README.md

 Designed dynamic visualizations to track key KPIs including total sales, orders, suppliers, and category-wise performance.
 Performed month-wise trend analysis to identify seasonal patterns and sales growth opportunities.
 Conducted state-level and city-level analysis to uncover regional performance insights.
+Implemented interactive slicers and filters to enable dynamic data exploration and real-time business insights.
+Transformed raw data into meaningful visual reports to support data-driven decision-making.
+If you want, I can also make a shorter version specifically optimized for LinkedIn.